rufer7/rufer7.github.io/_posts/knowledge base/2015-11-25-HOWTO-Sign-PowerShell-Script-with-SuisseID.md

 1. In `General` tab select the radio button `Enable only the following purposes`
 1. Apply
 1. Open a new PowerShell session (Run as administrator)
-1. Get your code signing certificate by esecuting the following command
+1. Get your code signing certificate by executing the following command

     ```$cert = Get-ChildItem cert:\CurrentUser\my -CodeSigningCert```